gitlabhq/gitlabhq/doc/university/glossary/README.md

 ### OAuth

-An open [standard](https://oauth.net/) for authorization, commonly used as a way for internet users to log into third party websites using their Microsoft, Google, Facebook or Twitter accounts without exposing their password.
+An open standard for authorization, commonly used as a way for internet users to log into third party websites using their Microsoft, Google, Facebook or Twitter accounts without exposing their password.
+GitLab [is](https://docs.gitlab.com/ce/integration/oauth_provider.html) an OAuth2 authentication service provider.

 ### Omnibus Packages